jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 # LOG

+### **Day 59** Thursday 29th November 2018
++ **Progress:**
+  + Code wasn't referring to an official python import.
+I still don't know what the utils.py exactly is.. all I know is it helps get rid of the errors when doing certain things with the Pandas library in Python.
+Still so much to learn.
+  + It introduced something called **__psychache__** to my repository.

+  + A little step further doing some problem solving with JavaScript.
++ **Thoughts:** Still.
+So.
+Much.
+More.
+To.
+Learn.

 ### **Day 58** Wednesday 28th November 2018

 Bit of a late update for this one.
 I have a potential solution for the DataFrames python file that is struggling with its import.
 But try as I might I'm not getting anywhere with the react Production build.